Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - 6.6 Talking to your doctor or herbalist who prescribed the antifungal or antibiotic to discuss decreasing the dose while you manage your symptoms.

-- 6.7 Making sure you have regular bowel movements as this will also help with elimination of die-off toxins and proteins.
+- 6.7 Making sure you have regular bowel movements as this will also help with the elimination of die-off toxins and proteins.
 Epsom salt baths, magnesium, and hydration are gentle ways to relieve constipation.

 - 7 Conclusion